Phillipmartin/snortsig/README.md

     ss.fromFile("emerging-all.rules")
     ss.fromString('alert tcp $HOME_NET any -> $EXTERNAL_NET $HTTP_PORTS (msg:"MALWARE-CNC Sality logo.gif URLs"; flow:to_server,established; content:"/logo.gif?"; fast_pattern:only; http_uri; pcre:"/\x2Flogo\.gif\x3F[0-9a-f]{5,7}=\d{5,7}/Ui"; metadata:policy balanced-ips drop, policy security-ips drop, ruleset community, service http; reference:url,www.microsoft.com/security/portal/Threat/Encyclopedia/Entry.aspx?name=Virus%3aWin32%2fSality.AT; classtype:trojan-activity; sid:24255; rev:3;)')

+### fromString(string)

+Parse the provided string and extract the snort signatures

+### fromFile(file)

+Read the supplied file and feed it to fromString()

+### getall()

+Return all parsed signatures as a list of signature dicts.

 ### search(term, attribute=None, exact=False)

-Search through all imported signatures and return those that match the query.
+Search through all imported signatures and return those that match the query as a list of signature dicts.
+   * term is a string to match.
+   * attribute is the name of an option or header to search.
+If attribute is None, search all options and headers.
+   * exact controls the match type, exact or substring.

+For example, return all signatures with the pcre option:

+    search("",attribute="pcre",exact=False)

 ### unparsed()

-ss.unparsed()
+Return all signatures that failed parsing as a list of strings

 ### Work with individual signatures